mattix10/Gallery/README.md

 # Gallery

-This project is a simple gallery example.
+This project is a simple gallery.
 One of my hobby is drawing so I decided make a website and put some of my pictures which I draw when I was a teenager.
 Creating this site I have learned animations and transitions.